Getting "The syntax of the command is incorrect." error

 Copying a file with a space

-In this first example, we're copying the file "computer hope.txt" into the hope directory.
-Without the quotes around the file, you will get "The syntax of the command is incorrect." error message.
+In this example, we're copying the file "computer hope.txt" into the hope directory.
+Without the quotes around the file, you get "The syntax of the command is incorrect" error message.

 copy "computer hope.txt" hope

-Next, the below command would move the file "computer hope.txt" into the hope directory.
-Again, without quotes you will get the error message.
+The following command moves the file "computer hope.txt" to the hope directory.
+Again, without quotes, you get the error message.

 move "computer hope.txt" hope

-Finally, the below command would rename the same file to "example file.txt", which also has a space in the filename.
+The following command renames the same file to example file.txt, also having a space in the file name.

 rename "computer hope.txt" "example file.txt"